Goekdeniz-Guelmez/mlx-lm-lora/README.md

 #### SFT

-With this you can create a synthetic SFT dataset using a teacher model. this creates multible files, the first file is a JSONL file that has ll the generated samples in it, the next ones are parquet verison for HF compatibility.
+With this you can create a synthetic SFT dataset using a teacher model. this creates multible files, the first file is a JSONL file that has the generated samples in it, the next ones are parquet verison for HF compatibility.
 Example:

 ```shell
 python -m mlx_lm_lora.synthetic_sft \